Skip to content

 Application materials and more information on key dates are now available on the NBRC's website.

-The map to the right provides an overview of eligible funding areas in 2024.
-Coos, Sullivan, and Cheshire Counties (dark green) are classified as areas of distress and eligible for NBRC funding with a 20% match commitment.
-Carroll and Belknap Counties (light green) are classified as transitioning and eligible for funding with a 50% match commitment.
+Cheshire, Carroll, Belknap, and now Merrimack Counties are classified as transitional and eligible for funding with a 50% match commitment.
 Grafton County is classified as attainment and not eligible for funding.
-However, municipalities determined to be areas of distress within Grafton Country (purple) are eligible for funding with a 50% match commitment.
+However, eligible applicants in “Isolated Areas of Distress” within Grafton Country are eligible for funding with a 50% match commitment.
+A “Waiver of Significant Benefit” request is also an option.

 Additional Resources